General Information and Hotel Reservations

 • Pre-Conference Workshops begin Friday, February 27 at 8:30 AM

-• Regular Sessions begin Friday afternoon and all day Saturday and Sunday morning
+• Regular Sessions begin Friday afternoon and run all day Saturday and Sunday morning

 • Closing brunch ends around 1 PM Sunday